We arrive in Carnarvon and go to the tourist information centre. Shut;

 There are some great camping spots in here but fees apply.

-are in force here now so we went in the diesel loco (oil burner for Val) as they
+are in force here now so we went in the diesel loco (oil burner for

-that destroyed nearly all the surrounding towns and most of
+fire that destroyed nearly all the surrounding towns and most of

 The Forest Heritage Centre situated here is worth the money as well.